 What should I expect at a LTC class?

 The Texas LTC class is at least 4 hours of classroom instruction plus the time it takes for breaks and to shoot the proficiency test at the range.
 Total time approximately 6 hours.
 The classroom instruction will cover the DPS required subjects using Powerpoint presentations, videos and hands-on exercises.
 There is a standard 25 question written test at the end of the class.
 The questions are multiple choice and true/false.
 If you pay attention in class, you should have no problem on the written test.

 What kind of handgun and ammunition do I need to bring?

-The handgun must be .32 caliber or larger semi-auto pistol or revolver in SAFE and RELIABLE working condition.
+You may use any caliber revolver or semi-auto pistol that is in SAFE and RELIABLE working condition.
 The instructor will inspect your gun to verify that it is in SAFE and RELIABLE working condition.
 You will need 50-100 rounds of ammunition for the shooting test.
-NO RELOADED or unboxed ammo can be used for safety and reliability reasons.
+NO RELOADED or un-boxed ammo can be used for safety and reliability reasons.